hrushikeshrv/ocw/6.045J/lec3.md

 gives a detailed proof.

 ## Nondeterministic Finite State Automata
-- definition
-- example for tracking if third last letter was 1
-- Equivalent to DFAs
-- Conversion example

 A non-deterministic finite state automaton is an extension of DFAs.
 It has the property that it can have any number of ways to transition from one state to another, even when it reads the same symbol.
 That means that if it is in a state $q_i$, it can have any number of paths to follow